 Requiring participants to perform a task that they either a) do not want to take part in, or b) do not know how to successfully complete, may bias your results by:

-- Encouraging participants to abandon the survey, or
+- Encouraging participants to abandon the study, or

 - Encouraging participants to make things up rather than providing well considered responses.